pcapurro/chess-game/README.md

 <br/>

 **In shell version**:

+You can specify `blind-mode` to play without the terminal board

 Type the move you want to play using algebraic notation (e.g.: 'e4', 'e4-e5', 'Bc4', 'Nf3xg5', 'Qh5xf7#').